They are a cream compound used in the treatment of skin infections.

 As the safety of topical corticosteroid use in pregnant women has not been established, drugs in this class should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Since it is not known whether topical administration of corticosteroids can result in sufficient systemic absorption to produce detectable amounts in breast milk, a decision must be made to discontinue breastfeeding or to discontinue the drug, taking into account the importance of the drug for Mother.
+Since it is not known whether topical administration of corticosteroids can result in sufficient systemic absorption to produce detectable amounts in breast milk, a decision must be made to discontinue breastfeeding or to discontinue the drug, taking into account the importance of the drug for the Mother.

 Adverse reactions to betamethasone cream therapy have been reported very rarely and include: